oceanbrowser/grunt-sencha-dependencies/README.md

 Set this to be relative to the directory from which you run grunt.

+#### options.port
+Type: `Integer`
+Default value: 3000

+Set this to run the static file web server on a different port.

 #### options.pageToProcess
 Type: `String`
 Default value: `undefined`